hjacobs/kube-ops-view/README.rst

 * Render nodes and indicate their overall status ("Ready")
 * Show node capacity and resource usage (CPU, memory)

-  * Render one "box" per CPU and fill up to sum of pod CPU requests
+  * Render one "box" per CPU and fill up to sum of pod CPU requests/usage
-  * Render vertical bar for total memory and fill up to sum of pod memory requests
+  * Render vertical bar for total memory and fill up to sum of pod memory requests/usage

 * Render individual pods

   * Indicate pod status by border line color (green: ready/running, yellow: pending, red: error etc)
-  * Show current CPU usage (gather from Heapster) by tinting ("hot" color: high CPU usage)
+  * Show current CPU/memory usage (gathered from Heapster) by small vertical bars
-  * System pods ("kube-system" namespace) should be grouped together
+  * System pods ("kube-system" namespace) will be grouped together at the bottom

 * Provide tooltip information for nodes and pods
+* Animate pod creation and termination

 What it is not: